Freeha-S/pandas-project/README.md

    ![](graphs/Capture2.PNG)
 ## Violin plots:
    <p align="justify"> plays a similar role as a box and whisker plot.
 It shows the distribution of quantitative data across several levels of one (or more) categorical variables such that those distributions can be compared.
 Unlike a box plot, in which all of the plot components correspond to actual datapoints, the violin plot features a kernel density estimation of the underlying distribution. source:https://seaborn.pydata.org/generated/seaborn.violinplot.html </p>
-   <p>jere we are using violin plot to visualise the distribution of the data and its probability density.
-The thick black bar in the center represents the interquartile range, the thin black line extended from it represents the 95% confidence intervals, and the white dot is the median.</p>
+   <p>Here we are using violin plot to visualise the distribution of the data and its probability density.
+The white dot is the median.</p>

    ```python
    #sepal width violin plot